geoffreyweal/ORCA_Mechanism_Procedure/README.md

 TolMAXG 3.e-4  # Max gradient (a.u.).
 Currently set to values equivalent to NormalOpt.
 TolRMSG 1.e-4  # RMS gradient (a.u.).
 Currently set to values equivalent to NormalOpt.

-TightOpt
+TightOPT
 TolMAXG 1.e-4  # Max gradient (a.u.).
-Currently set to values equivalent to TightOpt.
+Currently set to values equivalent to TightOPT.
 TolRMSG 3.e-5  # RMS gradient (a.u.).
-Currently set to values equivalent to TightOpt.
+Currently set to values equivalent to TightOPT.

 ```